-Material from your lawn, yard or garden are collected as yard waste.
+Material from your lawn, yard or garden is collected as yard waste.

 This video shows you where to put your yard waste at the curb: